sugarlabs/www-v2/src/constants/MarkdownFiles/posts/2025-07-13-ssoc-2025-MuhammadHaroon-week06.md

 - Tested the models using various prompts.
 (High quality sound of dog bark, A natural and rich sound of car horn etc).
 Saved the sounds samples into Google Drive which was then scored by both the mentors.

-- Concluded that the generated sound samples cannot be used directly in Music Blocks, they need to be clipped before integration.
+- Concluded that the generated sound samples cannot be used directly in Music Blocks, they need to be trimmed before integration.

 ---